nursahketene/coding101/DayOne/DayOneScript.md

 </p>
 ```

-Next lets add a class to each of our paragraphs a different font-size
+Next let's add a class to each of our paragraphs a different font-size

 The first paragraph
 ```html